genesiscommunitysuccess/docs/docs/02_database/01_fields-tables-views/02_tables/02_tables-advanced.md

 | SqlSequencePaddingSize| 15 | The number of zeros used to pad the sequential number.
 | SqlEnableSequenceGeneration | false | Must be set to true.

+2. Run 'genesisInstall` to apply the settings.

-2. If you have any new or changed sequences, run 'genesisInstall` to apply the settings you made to the system definition, then run `remap` to generate the new database sequences.
+3. If you have any new or changed sequences, run `remap` to generate any new database sequences.

-3. If there are existing fields using sequences, run the server command [CreateMissingSqlSequences](../../../05_operations/02_commands/01_server-commands.md#createmissingsqlsequences).
+4. If there are existing fields using sequences, run the server command [CreateMissingSqlSequences](../../../05_operations/02_commands/01_server-commands.md#createmissingsqlsequences).

-4. If you need to adjust the initial value of the sequences (for example if you are migrating data), use the server command [SetSequence](../../../05_operations/02_commands/01_server-commands.md#setsequence).
+5. If you need to adjust the initial value of the sequences (for example if you are migrating data), use the server command [SetSequence](../../../05_operations/02_commands/01_server-commands.md#setsequence).

 ## Subtables